 Oral Language ranges from everyday speech, through asking and answering questions to formal activities such as debating and public speaking.
 It is possibly the most extensive activity in which humans are involved.
 It also involves the development of effective Listening Skills.

 The following provides information about the more formal aspects of this.
-It covers Public Speaking and Debating in particular, while also providing resources for the general development of speaking ability.
-Listening Skills are also covered.
+It includes Public Speaking and Debating, while also providing resources for the general development of speaking skill.
+Listening Skills are also included.